As heard on BBC6Music: Song writer, guitarist & producer

 As featured on BBC6music, BBC Introducing, local radio, Radio Reverb, Latest TV, and (once!)
 Radio 1.
-Under the pseudonym ‘christopher rye‘, Chris is a songwriter, session guitarist, multi-instrumentalist, and freelance electronic music producer working with up-and-coming artists in Brighton.
-Chris has been in and out of recording studios since his 20s, when he was a session guitarist on the books of Simon Napier-Bell’s Nomis Complex.
+Under the pseudonym ‘christopher rye‘, Chris is a songwriter, session guitarist, and multi-instrumentalist, and a freelance producer working with up-and-coming artists in Brighton.
+Chris has been in and out of recording studios since his 20s, when he was a guitarist on the books of Simon Napier-Bell’s Nomis Complex agency.

 Several christopher rye songs have received multiple airplays on BBC 6Music, with the support of presenter Tom Robinson, and on other radio stations (including once on Radio 1).
 On 6Music, Tom described Chris’ track ‘Rainy Night Sunday’ as “a classic”, and “a favourite of this show”, giving it 10 out of 10.
 He played it several times on air, comparing it to The Blue Nile.
 He had high praise for ‘Big Sky!
 Keep Turning’, too, which he also played on air.

-Chris’ song ‘I Tell the Moon’ also received national airplay, while Chris’ 2017 track ‘Beat-up Car’ has been getting airplay on BBC Introducing, via the Drive Time show on BBC Radio Sussex and Surrey.
+Chris’ song ‘I Tell the Moon’ also received national airplay, while Chris’ 2017 track ‘Beat-up Car’ was featured on BBC Introducing.
 Also in 2017, the video for Chris’ track ‘Splinter Cell’ was given heavy rotation on the Latest TV channel, and album opener ‘Et tu, Babe?’ received local radio play in Brighton and Sussex.

 Film and video soundtracks